hbod8/deploy-tools/README.md

 - Docker
 - Docker Compose
-- SSL Certificates in 'static-host/certs'
+- SSL Certificates for static websites in 'static-host/certs'
+- SSL Certificates for api in 'api/certs'